 Selden is co-counsel to the lawsuit brought by the Phoenix-based law firm Ballard Spahr Andrews & Ingersoll, LLP.

 Selden spoke to farm employers during a labor-immigration workshop in early November at the AZFB annual meeting in Carefree, Ariz.
-He handed out inch-thick booklets noting current federal immigration law, thorough explanations of the new state law, and examples of the myriad ways he claims the new law violates the Arizona and U.S. Constitutions.
+He handed out inch-thick booklets noting current federal immigration law, thorough explanations of the new state law, and examples of the myriad of ways he claims the new law violates the Arizona and U.S. Constitutions.

 “I am extremely confident that Judge Wake will declare the law unconstitutional,” Selden said.